swarmlab-hybrid/textlab/README.md

 ![alt text](images/ThesisTemplate.png "")

 A LaTeX thesis template that you can use to write your own academic thesis.
 The template provides a powerful framework for organizing and writing your thesis and many subtle formatting options at the finest level of detail that will create the most beautiful thesis.
-It is carefully structured and separated into multiple parts for easy editing.
-Included are all the sections listed above.
+It is carefully structured and divided into many parts for easy editing.
+All sections listed below are included.
 An example chapter is also included, which explains the basics of LaTeX and this template.
-It contains everything you need to know to begin writing your academic thesis using this template.
+It contains everything you need to know to start writing your academic thesis using this template.

  **Features**